Military Security Command of the Korean People's Army: Overview

 While in most Communist countries, political officers were in charge of monitoring the inside of the military, but in North Korea, a guard station has been established separately.
 Comparing the duties of the military politics departments such as the General Political Affairs Bureau and the guard headquarters, the political departments mainly focus on publicity and incitement, while focusing on everyday partyness and loyalty evaluation.
 The Military Security Command place more emphasis on secret surveillance such as wiretapping.
 In addition, while the political department does not handle the tasks related to actual investigation / arrest, the guard headquarters also performs the role of investigation / arrest.

-The duties of the Military Scurity Command include:

-Finding and arresting those who deny, oppose, criticize, and criticize Kim Il-sung and Kim Jong-il's ideology and disparity, or those who prepare and distribute anti-party, anti-state, and dissident documents in the military plan, and have relationships with North Koreans, overseas Koreans, and theirs.
-They also monitor and control.
-Unlawful organizations such as alumni associations and social gatherings and organizers are monitored and searched.

-Conduct a counterintelligence mission to search for spies sent from foreign countries and their partners, and to independently monitor the officers of the embassy in North Korea and foreign military personnel visiting North Korea.

-During the visit or inspection of Kim Jong-il's military unit, the escort command is divided and supported.

-It is in charge of the resident registration business of the military, which manages the resident registration of military officers and elders and issues resident registration documents necessary for their children's college entrance exam or job placement.

-It is responsible for monitoring the trend of soldiers and civilians in the border area and the vicinity of the ceasefire line and controlling and guarding the border and coast through the inspection and search of borders.

-Employees evading military service and cutting off national / military goods are handled and general criminals such as murder, robbery, and theft are also partially processed.

-The guard headquarters is set up in the form of a bureau directly under the Ministry of People's Armed Forces, and the Military Security Command commander has a similar position to the Director of General Political Bureau, the Chief of General Staff, the General Reconnaissance Directorate (朝鮮人民軍偵察総局), and the General Logistics Department.
+The guard headquarters is set up in the form of a bureau directly under the Ministry of People's Armed Forces, and the Military Security Command commander has a similar position to the Director of General Political Bureau, the Chief of General Staff, the Reconnaissance General Bureau and the General Logistics Department.
 In the past, it seems that it was called by the names of the Political Security Bureau, the Political Security and Conservation Bureau, the Political Safety and Conservation Bureau.